githubapnic/network-automation-labs/lab10-Reactor/reactor.md

 salt router1 test.ping
 ```

-Return to the terminal window that is running the Salt master in debug mode.
+Return to the terminal window that is running the Salt event Bus.
 Besides the usual job events, we'd also notice the following:

 <pre>
 20210118144807692394	{